Herschel Walker: Philadelphia Eagles

 After three seasons in Minnesota, the Philadelphia Eagles signed Walker in 1992 hoping he would help them reach the Super Bowl.
-That year, he rushed for 1,070 yards.
+That year, he rushed 267 times for 1,070 rushing yards and eight rushing touchdowns to go along with 38 receptions for 278 receiving yards and two receiving touchdowns as the Eagles advanced to the Divisional Round before being eliminated.

+In the 1993 season, Walker rushed 174 times for 746 rushing yards and one rushing touchdown.
+He was a significant part of the receiving game for the 8–8 Eagles with 75 receptions for 610 receiving yards and three receiving touchdowns.

 In 1994 he became the first NFL player to have one-play gains of 90 or more yards rushing, receiving and kick-returning in a single season.
 He spent three seasons in Philadelphia, leaving after the Eagles signed free agent Ricky Watters.

 New York Giants

 The New York Giants signed Walker in 1995 to a three-year contract worth $4.8 million as a third-down back.
 Walker led the Giants with 45 kick returns at 21.5 yards per return in 1995, his only season with the team.

 Dallas Cowboys (second stint)

 In 1996, he rejoined the Dallas Cowboys as a kickoff return specialist and third-down back.
 He also played fullback, but primarily as a ball-handler instead of a blocker out of I-Form and pro-sets.
 Walker retired at the end of the 1997 season.